vrona/FHE.Chess/.swm/fhechess-project-flow.xf41t.sw.md

 *   **Read Me**, [here](https://github.com/vrona/FHE.Chess/blob/quant_fhe/README.md), provides succinct info to run the FHE.Chess.
 (Do Not Forget to use the [requirements.txt files](https://app.swimm.io/workspaces/J7636nIGHQVtkUo4rtC1/repos/Z2l0aHViJTNBJTNBRkhFLkNoZXNzJTNBJTNBdnJvbmE=/branch/quant_fhe/docs/xf41t/edit#heading-GpIfY): 1 for local, 1 for remote server)

-*   **Semantic**: while reading you will based faced to SOURCE, TARGET, FHE, CLEAR, QUANTZ terms.
+*   **Semantic**: while reading you will based faced to specific terms, let's clear them out.

-    *   As a chessboard is made of 64 squares (8\*8), _source_ and _target_ are respectively: the selected square of the piece to move from, the selected square of the piece to move to.
+    *   As a chessboard is made of 64 squares (8\*8), **Source** and **Target** are respectively: the selected square of the piece to move from, the selected square of the piece to move to.

+    *   **Clear**: in cryptography context, it means non-encrypted.

+    *   **Quantization**: refers to techniques that helps to contraint an input from continuous (floating point precision) or large set of values to a discrete set (such as integers)

-    *   FHE: stands for Full Homomorphic Encryption.
+    *   **FHE**: stands for Full Homomorphic Encryption which enable to compute directly on encrypted input data to infer encrypted output data.

+    *

 *   **3 modes enabled** in the FHE.Chess app.:

-    *   "CLEAR" - the AI uses non-encrypted inputs data (current chessboard and source) and infers non-encrypted output data (the move) due to non quantized model.
+    *   "**CLEAR**" - the AI uses non-encrypted inputs data (current chessboard and source) and infers non-encrypted output data (the move) due to non quantized model.

-    *   "SIMFHE" - the AI uses a simulation context `fhe="simulate"` to infer decrypted output data (the move) based on encrypted inputs data (current chessboard and source) and thanks to quantized and compiled models.
+    *   "**SIMFHE**" - the AI uses a simulation context `fhe="simulate"` to infer decrypted output data (the move) based on encrypted inputs data (current chessboard and source) and thanks to quantized and compiled models.

-    *   "DEEPFHE" - the AI uses the quintessence of FHE to infer decrypted output data (the move) based on encrypted inputs data (current chessboard and source) and thanks to quantized and compiled models.
+    *   "**DEEPFHE**" - the AI uses the quintessence of FHE to infer decrypted output data (the move) based on encrypted inputs data (current chessboard and source) and thanks to quantized and compiled models.

-    *   differences "SIMFHE" vs "DEEPFHE":
+    *   differences: "SIMFHE" vs "DEEPFHE"

         *   the latter needs to save and deployed the model into dedicated client-server architecture.
 Which includes generating keys to encrypted data (client's job) and keys\_evalutation to infer on encrypted data (server's job).
 "SIMFHE" simulates the said process.

         *   based on current model complexity and hardware capacity (Ice Lake CPU), unlike "SIMFHE" which provides an answer within the milliseconds (like "CLEAR"), "DEEPFHE" takes hours to infer.

+        *   both needs to have compiled (quantized) models.

         *   NB: if you test "DEEPFHE" you will want to kill the remote server as the FHE.Chess will freeze while waiting the inferred move by the AI.